bscny/undergraduate_project/assets/flight_logs/Police_Car_operation/Flight_log.md

 **Flight Performance:** The flight appears stable and smooth, with good control over altitude and movement.
 Steady tracking of police vehicle throughout rural terrain
 **Footage Quality:** High quality 4K footage with consistent framing and smooth movement.
 The footage is clear, well-focused, and well-exposed throughout the duration
 **Areas for Improvement:** Not mentioned
-**Future Considerations:** Effective documentation of police road check operations and vehicle interactions with livestock
+**Future Considerations:** For police activity documentation flights, establish multiple predetermined observation altitudes to capture both wide area context and detailed vehicle interactions.
+Consider coordination protocols when wildlife (cattle) may interfere with traffic stops.
+Plan for extended flight times during rural patrol documentation as distances between incidents may be greater than urban operations.